micropython/micropython/docs/reference/mpyfiles.rst

     print()

 * Check the validity of the .mpy file by inspecting the first two bytes of the file.
-The first byte should be an uppercase 'M' and the second byte will be the version number, which should match the system version from above.
+The first byte should be an uppercase 'C' and the second byte will be the version number, which should match the system version from above.
   If it doesn't match then rebuild the .mpy file.